United Kingdom EPR

 Authorized representative

-If your organization is based outside the UK, you must appoint an authorized representative within the UK to fulfill your EPR obligations.
-This representative will be responsible for registering, reporting, and ensuring compliance on your behalf.
+If the seller is based outside the UK, they must appoint an authorized representative within the UK to fulfil EPR obligations.
+This representative is responsible for registering, reporting, and compliance on behalf of a foreign seller.

 Reporting deadline

-• Large Producers: Must collect and submit packaging data every six months.
-For example, data collected from 1 January to 30 June 2025 must be submitted by 1 October
+• Large Producers: must collect and submit packaging data bi-annually.
+For example, data from 1 January–30 June 2025 must be submitted by 1 October 2025

 Who assumes responsibility?